dma-neves/dcpu/README.md

 # VHDL_8bitCPU

 **Description:**
-  - A simple 8bit cpu that will be devoloped in VHDL implicitly using logic gates and a structural (instead of high level behavioral) description.
+  - A simple 8bit cpu that will be devoloped in VHDL implicitly using logic gates and a structural (instead of high level behavioral) description (exception for the DFlipFlop implementation because of latching issues).
 Devoleped using the Xilinx ISE tool.
   - This cpu isn't suposso to be in any way revolutionary, efficient or well optimized, i'm only trying to design the simplest possible system that has all the basic features that a cpu needs.
 The aim of this project ist there fore only to learn more about cpu/computer architecture and digital systems implementation.

 **Schematic:**